Nellvee/Azulon-Unity-Technical-Challenge/README.md

 2. Full database of Items in Project  (PlayerInventoryGridUI.cs)

 Scene:
-0. Default template objects (Camera, Volume...)
+1. Default template objects (Camera, Volume...)
-1. Player - simple script with Inventory inside
+2. Player - simple script with Inventory inside
-2. UIManager - reference to global UITooltipObject
+3. UIManager - reference to global UITooltipObject
-3. UI -> Canvas 1 - canvas for Player Inventory (right screen)
+4. UI -> Canvas 1 - canvas for Player Inventory (right screen)
-4. UI -> Canvas 2 - canvas for Item Database (left screen)
+5. UI -> Canvas 2 - canvas for Item Database (left screen)

+Interactions:
+1. Click on items inside Database to add them to Player Inventory.
+(You add 1 count of a clicked item to player)
+2. Click on items inside Player Inventory to remove them.
+(You remove 1 item count when clicked.
+At zero count, item will be deleted)